raganwald/raganwald.github.com/_posts/2019-03-11-enumerations-denumerables-recursion-infinity.md

 [enumeration]: https://en.wikipedia.org/wiki/Enumeration

 For example, here are two slightly different enumerations for the integers: `0, -1, 1, -2, 2, -3, 3, -4, 4, ...` and `0, 1, -1, 2, -2, -3, 3, 4, -4 ...`.
-We have no way to write out the complete enumeration, because although each integer is of finite size, there are an infinite number of them.[^finite]
+We have no way to write out either complete enumeration, because although each integer is of finite size, there are an infinite number of them.[^finite]

 [^finite]: Not all enumerations are infinite in size.
 Here are two enumerations of the set ("whole numbers less than or equal to four"): `0, 1, 2, 3, 4` and `4, 3, 2, 1, 0`.